earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood01-intro-to-ggplot-R.md

 ---
 layout: single
-title: "Plot with GGPLOT"
+title: "Customize ggplot plots in R - earth analytics - data science for scientists"
-excerpt: 'This lesson walks through using GGPLOT2 to plot data.'
+excerpt: 'This lesson covers how to customize ggplot plot colors and label axes in R. It uses the ggplot2 package.'
 authors: ['Leah Wasser', 'Data Carpentry']
 modified: '2017-04-21'
 category: [course-materials]
 class-lesson: ['hw-ggplot2-r']
-module-description: 'This tutorial covers how to plot time series data in R using ggplot2.
-  It also covers converting data stored in data/time format into an R date time class.'
+nav-title: 'GGPLOT R'
+permalink: /course-materials/earth-analytics/week-2/hw-ggplot2-r/
+module-description: 'This module covers handling with data fields in R so you can efficiently plot time series data using ggplot().
+We will use the as.DATE() function to convert dates stored in a data.frame to a date class.
+We will then plot the time series data using ggplot() and learn how to customize colors and axis labels. '
 module-nav-title: 'Time Series Data in R'
 module-title: 'Work with Sensor Network Derived Time Series Data in R'
 module-type: 'homework'
 course: "Earth Analytics"
-nav-title: 'GGPLOT R'
-permalink: /course-materials/earth-analytics/week-2/hw-ggplot2-r/
 week: 2
 sidebar:
   nav: